v2krishna/Pewlett-Hackard-Analysis/README.md

 ## Summary:
 1. Total number of employees that are eligible for retirement -- 90,398
 1. Total number of new hires will be around same as the number of employees getting retired -- 90,398
+1. Based on the observation, Senior Engineer and Senior Staff will be retiring more.
+So we need to make sure there are enough Senior Engineer and Senior Staff mentors should be available for mentoring the new hires.
 1. There are total number of employees eligible for mentorship -- 1940 <br/>
+1. Based on the Mentorship Eligible Data analysis, the number of new hires to mentors is 46 : 1, but there are no mentors in Manager position.
+1. Based on the current changes in the technologies, we can automate the routine tasks and re-evaluate which jobs needs to be filled with new hires.
 ![MentorsEligibleByTitles](/MentorsEligibleByTitles.png) <br/>

-## Observerations / Recommendations :
-1. Senior Engineer and Senior Staff postions will be more and replaced with new hires, so based on this we might need more mentors for these Senior Engineer and Senior Staff positions.
-1. Based on the Mentorship Eligible Data analysis, the number of new hires to mentors is 46 : 1, but there are no mentors in Manager position.